iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ```

 The above specification, when applied to `BisCore:Element` content, will include a "My Calculated Property" property whose value equals to the label of the model that contains the element.

+### Calculated properties specification enhancements

+A number of enhancements have been made to [calculated properties specification]($docs/presentation/content/CalculatedPropertiesSpecification.md):

+- The [`value`]($docs/presentation/content/CalculatedPropertiesSpecification.md#attribute-value) is now optional.
+If not provided, the value of resulting property will be `undefined`.

+- A new optional [`type`]($docs/presentation/content/CalculatedPropertiesSpecification.md#attribute-type) attribute has been added.
+The attribute allows specifying value type of the calculated property, allowing the property to have other types than `string`.
+The default value is `string`.